 How to Choose a Distributed Order Management System

-You should prepare yourself by compiling a list of warehouses, as well as a list of companies you do business with.
-Understand your process for determining how you know when an item is in stock and your ideal distribution levels.
-All of this will guide you through the process of choosing the right DOM system for your business.
+When beginning your search for a DOM system, you should first compile a list of your warehouses, as well as the companies you do business with.
+You should also define your process for determining when an item is in stock and your ideal distribution levels.
+This information will guide you to the right DOM system for your business.

-Spend some time researching what your system needs to do for you and your business.
-Talk with your suppliers about your plans and expectations and ask and answer questions such as:
+Determine what your system needs to do for your business.
+Talk with your suppliers about your plans and expectations, then ask yourself:

-What do our growth plans look like?
-Any tool you choose needs to help you stay on track with your goals and objectives.
+Any system you choose needs to help you stay on track with your goals and objectives.

-- Number of SKUs the system can accommodate
+- The number of SKUs the system can accommodate

-- Breakdown of the training and implementation process
+- A breakdown of the training and implementation process

-- Any networks, hardware, and software you’re currently using (tech stack)
+- Any networks, hardware, and software you currently use (i.e., tech stack)

-- Your current vendor landscape (number of suppliers and how you integrate with them)
+- Your current vendor landscape (the number of suppliers and how you integrate with them)

 - Current order volumes